Mom Hacks: Evening Habits to Help You Have Easier Mornings

 3. Talk through the next day

-Once my kids are down for the night and there is more than two minute increments to talk, my husband and I like to discuss the “game plan” for the next day.
+Once my kids are down for the night, and there are more than two-minute increments to talk, my husband and I like to discuss the “game plan” for the next day.
 Who’s doing what, who is responsible for which chores and who’s going where?
 This is especially important for couples who have limited communication during the day.
-They tend to feel left out of plans that are made during the work day, and everyone needs to be on the same page.
+They tend to feel left out of plans that are made during the workday, and everyone needs to be on the same page.